kloverina/pz/README.md

 # PZ
-Web application for working with circuit and its parameters
+Web application on Vue.js for working with circuit and its parameters

 ## Project setup
 ```